 You may be entitled to extra funding if you’re from a low-income household, you have children or adult dependents, you have a disability or you’re a care leaver.
 Find out more on the gov.uk website

-Repayment of your Tuition Fee Loan or Maintenance Loan begin in the April following your graduation provided that your income is above £25,000 a year.
+Repayment of your Tuition Fee Loan or Maintenance Loan begin in the April following your graduation, provided that your gross income is over £494 a week or £2143 a month.
 If you’re employed, your repayments will be calculated by your employer and taken directly from your salary, then, at the end of the tax year, they’ll be sent to HM Revenue and Customs (HMRC).

 We want to make sure that talented students with potential can succeed on our degrees, regardless of your financial situation.
 That’s why we offer a great range of scholarships.

 You’ll automatically be considered for a scholarship if you attend and pass one of our Professional or Creative Workshops.
 Winners are selected by our tutors based on your performance at the Workshop.